The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Introduction

 \begin{remark}The Cauchy problem~\eqref{CauchyDir} is still well-posed in a larger class of initial data.
 But then some compatibility condition for $f$ and $h$ on $\partial\Sigma_0$ is needed---see Remark~\ref{star}.
 In the subclass of stationary spacetimes considered in \cite{FR1}, as mentioned above, this compatibility condition reduces to the one therein.
 Without these compatibility conditions the solution would still exist but the singularities contained in a neighborhood of $\partial\Sigma_0$ would propagate with time along lightlike geodesics.
 In case, they hit again the boundary some boundary phenomena as reflection will occur.
 For future work it is of course interesting to obtain an explicit method to construct the corresponding Green operators and to obtain more information on how singularities behave when hitting the boundary. \end{remark}

-Our strategy to prove the well-posedness of the Cauchy problem is as follows: First we restrict to a strip of finite time and prove general properties as finite propagation of speed and uniqueness in Section~\ref{sec:fps}.
+Our strategy to prove the well-posedness of the Cauchy problem is as follows: Firstly we restrict to a strip of finite time and prove general properties of smooth solutions as finite propagation of speed and uniqueness in Section~\ref{sec:fps}.
 Using the theory of symmetric positive hyperbolic systems, see e.g. \cite{Fr2}, we investigate properties of a weak solution in Section~\ref{sec:ws}.
 In Section~\ref{diffsol} we localize the problem by introducing suitable coordinates small enough that we can associate to our Dirac problem a hyperbolic system that fits into the class considered in \cite{LP, RM} and thus provides smoothness of a weak solution.
-Then we can use these properties to prove existence of a weak solution in a time strip.
-With the help of uniqueness we can then easily glue together local solutions to obtain global ones in Section~\ref{sec:gs}.\\
+Then we can use these properties to prove existence of a weak solution in an arbitrary time strip.
+With the help of uniqueness we can then easily glue together solutions on an arbitrary time strip to obtain global ones in Section~\ref{sec:gs}.

 \textit{Acknowledgements.} We would like to thank Claudio Dappiaggi, Nicol\'o Drago, Felix Finster, Umberto Lupo, Oliver Petersen and Christian R\"oken for helpful discussions.